Ph.D. Student in Computer Science and Engineering

 Kierans, A., Ghosh, A., Hazan, H., & Dori-Hacohen, S.

-Proceedings of the AAAI Conference on Artificial Intelligence (AAAI 2025)
+Proceedings of the AAAI Conference on Artificial Intelligence (AAAI 2025), Special Track on AI Alignment

 Benchmarked Ethics: A Roadmap to AI Alignment, Moral Knowledge, and Control